Meep220/TTE_PY/README.md

 Make sure TEMP and TMP found in environment variables under User Variables are in a path where the directory of R.exe is Stored.
 Also add a Path found under Environment variables and add the C:...\directory\Rx.x.x\bin to the pat

+# From this point on will be Prompts from AI help/software in translation

 # Guide in installing Trial Emulation
 Once you have installed successfully R. Use the R interface/Terminal in VSC to install the TrialEmulation Package.